bitblip/cse2421tldr/content/posts/reading-pointers-on-c.md

                       sum += 1;                   \
                    }
 ```
-> Don't missue this.
-Perfer functions for statement reuse.
+> Don't misuse this.
+Prefer functions for statement reuse.

 ### Macros
 Define but with a comma delimited list of arguments.
-Remember, `name` cann't have spaces.
+Remember, `name` cannot have spaces.

 ``` c
 #define name(parameter-list) stuff